 There are essentially two Caps.
 The first is the standard Cap for regular H-1B filings (referred to as the “Regular Cap”).
 There are only 65,000 Regular Cap H-1B filings permitted per fiscal year, and of this number, 6,800 available spaces have been reserved for citizens of Chile and Singapore – what is not used by these individuals in a given year is available for Regular Cap H-1B applicants the following year.
 The second Cap is technically a Cap exemption, but since it is limited in number and ultimately runs out each fiscal year, it in essence creates a separate Cap.
 This is in reference to an additional 20,000 H-1Bs set aside for individuals who graduate from a U.S. Master’s degree program (or higher-level education) that meets certain criteria (referred to as the “Master’s Cap”).

-Beginning 2020, for the FY 2021 Cap, USCIS has implemented an electronic registration system for cap selection.
-Unlike past cap seasons, where petitions were fully prepared and filed within the first five business days in April, employers or their authorized representatives must now submit a registration and pay a $10 registration fee for each proposed H-1B worker during an initial registration period which will run from March 1st, 2020 through March 20th, 2020.
+Beginning in 2020, for the FY 2021 Cap, USCIS implemented an electronic registration system for cap selection.
+Unlike past cap seasons, where petitions were fully prepared and filed within the first five business days in April, employers or their authorized representatives last year submitted a registration request and paid a $10 registration fee for each proposed H-1B worker during the initial registration period which ran from March 1st, 2020 through March 20th, 2020.
+This year the registration period was announced on February 5, 2021 and run from noon (ET) March 9, 2021 through noon (ET) March 25, 2021.
 If the number of registrations received exceed the quota, which is expected, USCIS will conduct the “registration lottery” and randomly select the number of registrations needed to reach the H-1B numerical limit.
 After the initial registration period closes, USCIS will electronically notify selected registrants no later than March 31st, 2020.
 Selected registrations are those who have “won” the H-1B lottery and are eligible to file a cap-subject petition starting April 1st.
 Only selected registrations will be eligible to file a petition for the foreign national listed in the registration during a filing period of at least 90 days.
 Registrations that were not selected in the lottery will remain on reserve for the applicable fiscal year.
 In the event that USCIS needs to select more registrants to meet the cap, USCIS would select from the registrations from the reserve.
-To date, USCIS has not provided clarification regarding how reserved reservations will be selected or whether advanced degree cases will be prioritized.
+Last year USCIS held a follow up “lottery” from the reserve and contacted employers and their representatives on August 14th to invite more registrants to apply for H-1B status.
+We expect that USCIS will again consider more invitations later this summer if additional room is available for H-1Bs to meet the Cap quotas.

-Given the demand for new H-1Bs, with USCIS receiving at least 199,000 petitions in each of the previous five fiscal years, we fully anticipate that there will be a lottery again this year.
+Given the demand for new H-1Bs, with USCIS receiving at least 199,000 petitions in each of the previous five fiscal years (in the first year of registration last year they reported 275,000 registrations), we fully anticipate that there will be a lottery again this year.
 Furthermore, with the nominal cost of registration, and the elimination of the need to fully prepare a petition prior to selection, we expect employers to be very aggressive with H-1B registrations in order to increase the chances of a foreign national being selected from the employer’s company.
+However, given the impact of the Covid pandemic we do expect that it will reduce the overall number of registrations and thus increase the chance of selection this year.

-We ask that you notify us of your request to file all H-1B petitions as soon as possible in 2020; and, in any event, no later than March 19, 2020 so that we may file a registration in a timely manner.
-USCIS has indicated that it will close the initial registration period on March 20, 2020.
-No new registrations will be permitted for the initial registration period after the registration window closes on March 20.
-The agency will formally announce the exact time, the initial registration period will close.
+We ask that you notify us of your request to file all H-1B petitions as soon as possible in 2021; and, in any event, no later than March 22, 2021 so that we may file a registration in a timely manner before registration closes at noon (ET) on March 25, 2021.
+No new registrations will be permitted for the initial registration period after the registration window closes on March 25.
 In any event the sooner we know, the sooner we can evaluate the case to ensure that it satisfies the H-1B criteria and gather any necessary supporting information or documentation for the registration and H-1B petition.

 Our legal team is happy to answer any questions regarding the process or which approach may be more appropriate for a given registrant.
 As always, being proactive will allow us to be ahead of schedule to accommodate last minute changes or delays, or to accommodate last minute new hires.